 - Visitors can enter the tower between June 15 and September 1, from 9:00 a.m. till midnight.

-- Rest of the year: from 9.30 a.m. to 11:00 p.m.
+- For rest of the year, the timing remains from 9.30 a.m. to 11:00 p.m.

 Children under 4 years have free access to the Eiffel Tower.
-There are special rates for individuals, groups and disabled people as well as reduced rates for adults accompanying the disabled.
+There are special rates for individuals, groups, and disabled people as well as reduced rates for adults accompanying the disabled.
 The rates for standard tickets are:

 - Stairs entrance (up to the second floor): Age 4-11= € 3.00 / Age 12-24 = €3.50 / Adults = €5.00